 Sales CRM today is at the heart of every business, and small businesses are no different.
 Recent stats suggest that 91% of companies with more than 11 employees use a CRM.
 This means there has to be a concrete reason why CRM is widespread.

-Looking at its most basic benefits, you’ll see that sales CRM for small business saves time and can exponentially increase sales and return on marketing investment.
+Looking at its most basic benefits, you’ll see that sales CRM for small businesses saves time and can exponentially increase sales and return on marketing investment.

 Here are the many outcomes and benefits you can derive from a Sales CRM tool if you are looking to scale your business: